 Please note that, especially in the VS and SI grades, there may be large differences in the actual clarity of two diamonds which are graded the same.
 The nature and location of the inclusions may make one diamond desirable and another very undesirable.
 Watch our video to learn more.

-Clarity grades range from flawless for a perfectly clean diamond even under a 10-power microscope to an I3 stone where the diamond is so full of inclusions it is both ugly and breakable.
+Diamond Clarity grading scale ranges from flawless for a perfectly clean diamond under a 10-power microscope to an Included 3 stone where the diamond is so full of inclusions it is both ugly and breakable.
 The cleaner the diamond the rarer and more expensive it will be.

 |No internal or external flaws|